brajard/inpainting/README.md

 - check the options (e.g. king of masking)
 2) run the file in a terminal: `./make-trainset.py`
-3) Check some randomly picked images in `./figures/examples/[TNAME]`
+3) Check some randomly picked images in `./figures/examples/[TNAME]` Note : you can always have a look at all the `.nc` files using the software `ncview`

 ## Train a first network
 1) In file `Inpainting.py`: